Analysis | The question of Roger Stone’s ties to extremist groups grows more salient

 Stone and the Oath Keepers

 It’s useful to diverge here to talk about the Oath Keepers, an extremist organization focused on recruiting former members of the military and law enforcement.
-There are not obvious ties between Stone and the Oath Keepers or founder Rhodes before the post-election period but the Oath Keepers’ activity in that period is alleged in government indictments.
+There are not obvious ties between Stone and the Oath Keepers or founder Rhodes before the post-election period, but the Oath Keepers’ activity in that period is alleged in government indictments.

 For example, the group set up an encrypted chat group called “Dec 12 DC Security/Leadership,” according to the statement of offense included in the plea deal reached with Oath Keeper Joshua James.
 In that chat, Rhodes declared that a Biden presidency would lead to “a bloody and desperate fight.”
 Notice that the name is an apparent reference to the Dec.
 12 rally in D.C., the aftermath of which included brawling and assaults involving Proud Boys members.